The International Trade Blog

 Step 2: Monitor Liquidation Dates, Deadlines Have Already Started

-Refund claims for customs duties are tied to a key event: the liquidation of your entry.
+Refund claims for customs duties are typically tied to a key event: the liquidation of your entry.
 Liquidation is when U.S. Customs and Border Protection (CBP) finalizes the amount of duties owed on an import.

 Here’s why liquidation matters: